iotexproject/dev-portal-content/academy/get-started-with-w3bstream.md

 <Alert status='success'>
     <AlertIcon />
-    If you'd like to learn more about w3bstream and **W3bstream Studio**, feel free to check out the official documentation <a href="https://docs.w3bstream.com/">here</a>
+    If you'd like to learn more about w3bstream and **W3bstream Studio**, feel free to check out the official documentation <Link isExternal href="https://docs.w3bstream.com/">here</Link>
 </Alert>

 ## Create a W3bstream project